eg744/eg744/README.md

 -
 - 👀 I’m interested in front-end web development, and learning programming in general!
 -
 - 🌱 I’m currently learning front and back-end web development.
 Web art and design is cool stuff.
+I love animals and I'm making a site to help people adopt those in need!
 -
 - 💞️ I’m looking to collaborate in projects concerning web apps, especially focused on design and usability.
 -